Burnly History, Family Crest & Coats of Arms

 Early History of the Burnly family

-Another 350 words (25 lines of text) covering the years 1379, 1500, 1662, 1691 and 1732 are included under the topic Early Burnly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Burnly research.
+Another 229 words (16 lines of text) covering the years 1379, 1500, 1662, 1691 and 1732 are included under the topic Early Burnly History in all our PDF Extended History products and printed products wherever possible.

 Burnly Spelling Variations